-- ½ leek, (pale part), roughly cut (or 2 spring onions)
+- ½ leek (pale part), roughly cut (or 2 spring onions)

-- Few mint leaves if available
+- Handful fresh mint leaves (optional)

-- 1 large clove garlic
+- 1 clove garlic

-- Zest of 1 lime
+- 1 lime -zest

-- 1 teaspoon salt
+- 1 tsp sea salt

-- ½ teaspoon pepper
+- ½ tsp ground black pepper

-- 1 teaspoon coconut oil
+- 1 tsp butter, ghee or coconut oil

-- 2 tablespoons olive oil
+- 2 tbsp olive oil extra virgin

 - ½ leek (green and pale part)

-- 1 large carrot, peeled and diced into halves
+- 1 large carrot -peeled and diced into halves

-- 3 cloves garlic, sliced
+- 3 cloves garlic -sliced

 - 2 star anise

-- 1½ tablespoon fish sauce
+- 1½ tbsp fish sauce

-- 10-12 kale leaves, torn off the stem and into smaller pieces
+- 10-12 kale leaves -torn off the stem and into smaller pieces

-- Juice of ½ lime
+- ½ lime -juice

-- Juice of ½ small lemon (about 2 tablespoons)
+- ½ small lemon -juice (approx. 2 tablespoons)

-If you have a food processor, place leeks, parsley, mint, thyme, garlic, and lime zest inside with an S-blade on.
+- If you have a food processor, place leeks, parsley, mint, thyme, garlic, and lime zest inside with an S-blade on.
 Blitz a few times, until the ingredients are finely ground up.
 Alternatively, chop everything very finely using a knife.

-Transfer to a large mixing bowl together with the mince, salt and pepper.
+- Transfer to a large mixing bowl together with the mince, salt and pepper.
 Mix really well, until well incorporated.

-Heat coconut oil in a large skillet over medium-high heat.
+- Heat coconut oil in a large skillet over medium-high heat.
 Roll the mixture into small meatballs, about 20g each, smaller than a Ping-Pong ball.
 Fry the meatballs for 7-8 minutes, turning them throughout so they go golden-brown on all sides.

-In the meantime, add the olive oil, the other part of the leek, lemon peel, carrot and potato to a medium saucepan.
+- In the meantime, add the olive oil, the other part of the leek, lemon peel, carrot and potato to a medium saucepan.
 Sauté for a few minutes, then add the garlic, cumin, star anise, chicken stock and fish sauce.
 Season with some salt and pepper and bring to boil.

-Add the meatballs and cook over medium heat, covered, for 3-4 minutes.
+- Add the meatballs and cook over medium heat, covered, for 3-4 minutes.
 Prepare the kale and add to the soup, stir through and cook for a further 5 minutes, covered.
 Test the potato and once soft, remove from the heat and add the lime and lemon juice.